yinxin630/fiora/readme.md

 If you want to add functionality or fix bug, please observe the following process.

-0. Fork this repository and clone your fork repository to local
+0. Fork this repository and clone the fork
 0. Install dependencies `npm install`
 0. Modify the code and check for bug
 0. Commit your code.
 If you get any error or warning from eslint, please fix it